Dr. Mareike Spychala

 Essays in Edited Collections

 • “What’s In a Life?
 Grappling With Genre, Gender, and Star Trek’s Liberal Humanism in The Autobiography of Kathryn Janeway.”
-Strange Novel Worlds: Star Trek Novels and Fiction Collections in Popular Culture, edited by Caroline-Isabelle Caron and Kristin Noone, 2023.
-(In preparation).
+Strange Novel Worlds: Essays on Star Trek Tie-In Fiction, edited by Caroline-Isabelle Caron and Kristin Noone, 2024.
+(In print).

 • "War and Conflict."
 The Routledge Handbook of Star Trek.
 Eds.
 Leimar Garcia-Siino, Sabrina Mittermeier, and Stefan Rabitsch, Routledge, 2022, pp. 322-331.